 Takuhiro Dohta, Technical Director

-The way in which the different component elements still interweave with the game’s structure, hours after the game’s opening, is an unparalleled accomplishment.
-The moments that I’ll cherish most, long after completing Breath of the Wild, won’t come from its main plot points but instead from the discoveries and stories, experienced independently—reflective of my own childhood experiences exploring nearby fields, woods, and caves.
+The way in which different objects still interweave with the game’s structure, hours after the game’s opening, is an unparalleled accomplishment.
+The moments I’ll cherish most, long after completing Breath of the Wild, won’t come from its main plot points but instead from the discoveries and stories that I experienced independently.

 “When we first presented this [a prototype of Breath of the Wild] to Mr Miyamoto, he spent about an hour just climbing trees,” Fujibayashi said.
 “We left little treats like rupees on the trees, but we also left other things in other places we thought he might go.
 But he just kept climbing trees.
 Up and down.
 And so we got to the point where we go, ‘Do you want to look at other stuff?’
 But he just kept on going.
 Once [he] got out of the Shrine of Resurrection, he spent an hour just within a 25-50 meter radius outside of that cave just climbing trees.” via Kotaku.com

 Miyamoto’s experience of the initial Breath of the Wild prototype seems to reflect his expeditions into the Kyoto countryside as a child.
 In an interview, a fan once asked Miyamoto if video games were something we should grow out of?
 To which his response was “I think that inside every adult is the heart of a child.
 We just gradually convince ourselves that we have to act more like adults.
 Nintendo wants to make it easier for people to never grow out of video games”.
-Breath of the Wild has not only managed to invoke the ‘heart of a child’ in us, but Miyamoto’s dream finally seems realised.
+Breath of the Wild has not only managed to invoke the ‘heart of a child’ in many us, but Miyamoto’s dream of creating a game reflective of his childhood finally seems realised.